awhitney42/YumYumDonut/README.md

 **Moving the Panda Based on Joystick Push**

-If sub 9 gets called from line 2 when the joystick has been pushed, the value of **j** will be based on the joystick position:
+If sub 9 gets called when the joystick has been pushed, the value of **j** will be based on the joystick position:

 - **j** = INT((**1** - 1) / 2) = **0** (left)
 - **j** = INT((**2** - 1) / 2) = **0** (right)